 Why is putting down a large deposit important to my strategy?

-Many investors cap their deposits at 15% (although, it’s getting increasingly more difficult to find lenders that will accept such a small deposit).
-From my experience, it’s tough to make the figures stack with a low deposit.
+Many investors cap their deposits at 15% (although, it’s getting increasingly more difficult to find lenders that will accept such a puny deposit).
+From my experience, it’s tough to make the figures stack with low deposits.
 The odds are you won’t be able to find a property that will generate enough rental income to cover a repayment mortgage on a monthly basis with a 15% deposit, so each month you’ll need to dig into your own pocket.
+Yes, that can be a good investment – it’s certainly better than pissing your money up the wall – but many people end up over-leveraging themselves this way (i.e. taking on more than they can realistically afford).

 I’d rather save up 30% and make the figures stack.